ace-coder71/ai_games/README.md

 ---
 Description :
 ---
 This is a simple AI version of populer Flappy Bird Game.
-Where the AI make modification to it's gameplay to improve it's score.
+Where the AI makes modification to it's gameplay to improve it's score.

 Instructions :
 ---